bjlkeng/bjlkeng.github.io/source/posts/model-explanability-with-shapley-additive-explanations-shap.rst

 like me who spends the majority of their free time indoors in front a computer, I might just be dead weight.
 In essence, we want to answer two questions:

-1. How important is each person to the overall goal of surviving longer?
+1. How important is each person to the overall goal of surviving longer (i.e. what's their fair share of the winnings)?
 2. What outcome can we reasonably expect?

 This is essentially the problem of a cooperative game from game theory (this is